Control message: Obsolete message types

 Answering control messages with large emails can be exploited for a Denial of service attack.
 Thus news servers stopped implementing sendsys long before it was declared obsolete by RFC 5537.

 Security considerations

 Header field "Approved:"

 Messages of type newgroup and rmgroup are ignored unless there is an "Approved" line in the same message header.
-Newsservers traditionally allow only selected users to send articles with these lines.
+News servers traditionally allow only selected users to send articles with these lines.
 As long as there were only a handful of Usenet sites this provided sufficient protection against abuse.

 Digital signature

 The format of "Arpa Internet Text Messages" is the common base for Usenet and E-mail.
 The format provides no means of authentication.
 Various extensions adding a digital signature were developed to prevent forgeries.

 For control message a special format is required since the essential information is in the header fields.
 Pgpcontrol was originally designed for PGP but also works with OpenPGP.

 Hierarchy keys

 Newsgroup maintenance of the main Usenet hierarchies (Big 8 and regional hierarchies) is done through signed control messages.
 Each hierarchy has unique key that is guarded by the hierarchy founders (or their successors).
-Most newsservers are configured to both automatically execute controls signed with the right key and ignore anything else.
+Most news servers are configured to both automatically execute controls signed with the right key and ignore anything else.

 Theoretically this system is also applicable to cancel messages.
 However, it would not only require a key pair for every Usenet user but also that the respective public key is known to every news server.
 Cancel-lock is much simpler, but neither commonly accepted, nor implemented in popular news servers and newsreaders.